flams/olives/README.md

 ###1.5.0 - PENDING

-* add Stack for stacking up UI elements, ordering, showing and hiding them
+* Add Stack for stacking up UI elements, ordering, showing and hiding them by taking them out of the DOM.
+The preferred way for managing what should be displayed on the screen while caring about the performance of your app.

 ####1.4.2 - 10 JUNE 2013